 - Use hand sanitizer to clean hands upon entering the hospital, entering a patient room and prior to exiting a patient room.

 - Remain in patient room or in space designated by hospital colleague

 We do encourage loved ones to call their patient’s room for a telephone visit, use cell phones to text, call or video chat with them.
-The main number at our hospitals is below and an operator can connect them to patients’ rooms.
+The main numbers for our hospitals are below and an operator can connect them to patients’ rooms:

 About HSHS St. Vincent Hospital and HSHS St. Mary’s Hospital Medical Center